2 Guiding Principles + 8 Management Practices for Boosting Employee Motivation at Your Firm

 At the Law Offices of James Scott Farrin (JSF), we recognize that we are only as good as our people.
 To achieve our goal of providing the highest quality legal services to individuals in the Carolinas, we need a team of outstanding people who are happy, motivated, and committed to their work.
 Studies have shown that happy employees are up to 20% more productive than unhappy employees.
 And happy employees are more loyal and motivated.
 These are the workers who do a better job of serving clients, which leads to higher client satisfaction and increased firm profits.
 So, pay close attention to employee loyalty and motivation.
 This past year, while many law firms struggled with declining intakes and reduced profits, my firm thrived, and I attribute much of this success to our loyal and motivated workforce.

 Recently, we were awarded two distinctions that I believe are closely tied to motivation in the workplace.
-For the sixth consecutive year, JSF was named to the 2021 U.S. News – Best Lawyers® “Best Law Firms” list based on client and lawyer evaluations.
-Last year, the Triangle Business Journal recognized us as the #1 “Best Place to Work” in the Large Company category of North Carolina’s Research Triangle region based on employee surveys.
+For the ninth consecutive year, JSF was named to the 2024 Best Lawyers “Best Law Firms” list based on client and lawyer evaluations.
+Our firm was also recognized by the Triangle Business Journal as the #1 “Best Place to Work” in the Large Company category of North Carolina’s Research Triangle region based on employee surveys.
 I am proud of these awards, and I feel that both were won, in part, because of the high level of motivation of the 50+ attorneys and 150+ staff members at my firm.
 In this article, I will share with you the two main principles that have guided our efforts, as well as the eight practices we have put into place to maintain a motivated workforce.

 You want, and need, to retain the best people at your firm.
 First, you must hire the right people.
 And then you must build them into great employees by training them and managing them well.
 But you must also invest in them as individuals … not just as employees.
 If you show them you care about their lives, their needs, and their desires, they will feel cared for.
 This helps build loyalty.
 When employees experience a sense of belonging and loyalty, they are motivated to stay and to succeed.